STRAN90/Foodwise-project3/README.md

 # FoodWise
-**FoodWise**  is a website developed from the idea of my journey as a parent to children with food allergies.
-It was hard to come by for recipes that were allergen free and easily accessible online.
-Allergy Wise Food is a recipe sharing and management application where caregivers of children with food allergies can create, share, edit and delete their ideas for recipes.
+**FoodWise**  is a website developed from the idea of my journey as a parent to having to plan mealtimes that are heathly and tasty and been tested on families.
+FoodWise is a recipe sharing and management application where caregivers of children can create, share, edit and delete their ideas for recipes.

 I have designed the website to be user friendly as its main focus.
 It is designed to be fully responsive and accessible on a range of devices.